metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `operator_secret` (String) OperatorSecret is a secret name containing TLS certs used by operator to talk securely to this cluster.
-The secret must contain a CA certificate (data key ca.crt).
-If client authentication is enabled, then the secret must also contain a client certificate chain (data key 'couchbase-operator.crt') and private key (data key 'couchbase-operator.key').
+- `operator_secret` (String) OperatorSecret is a secret name containing TLS certs used by operator totalk securely to this cluster.
+The secret must contain a CA certificate (data keyca.crt).
+If client authentication is enabled, then the secret must also containa client certificate chain (data key 'couchbase-operator.crt') and private key(data key 'couchbase-operator.key').
-- `server_secret` (String) ServerSecret is a secret name containing TLS certs used by each Couchbase member pod for the communication between Couchbase server and its clients.
-The secret must contain a certificate chain (data key 'chain.pem') and a private key (data key 'pkey.key').
-The private key must be in the PKCS#1 RSA format.
-The certificate chain must have a required set of X.509v3 subject alternative names for all cluster addressing modes.
-See the Operator TLS documentation for more information.
+- `server_secret` (String) ServerSecret is a secret name containing TLS certs used by each Couchbase member podfor the communication between Couchbase server and its clients.
+The secret mustcontain a certificate chain (data key 'chain.pem') and a privatekey (data key 'pkey.key').
+The private key must be in the PKCS#1 RSAformat.
+The certificate chain must have a required set of X.509v3 subject alternativenames for all cluster addressing modes.
+See the Operator TLS documentation for moreinformation.